-Computers have been beating chess masters for several years now, and just last month a computer dominated the tv quiz show Jeopardy.
+Computers have been beating chess masters for several years now, and just last month, a computer dominated the TV quiz show Jeopardy.
 What's to stop a computer from achieving human-like consciousness?

-Computers typically perform the same operation repeatedly, exactly the same way, ad infinitum, and whether the end result is the calculation of the fuel consumption of a smart bomb or of the trajectory of a ball in a Wii tennis match.
+Computers typically perform the same operation repeatedly exactly the same way, ad infinitum, whether the end result is the calculation of the fuel consumption of a smart bomb or of the trajectory of a ball in a Wii tennis match.
 In contrast, the repeated use of a brain circuit alters the performance of the circuit, so the same input on two separate occasions will likely yield a different outcome.
-This quality is inherent in the biological makeup of the components of the circuit.
+This quality is inherent in the makeup of the biological components of the circuit.

 The wiring in a simple electrical circuit tends to have fixed conductive properties, under standard environmental conditions.
 However, the conductive properties of neurons change markedly with use.
 Without getting too much into the biological detail, heavy activity through a network can induce a physical change in the neurons that comprise that network: after heavy use, the same network may be activated with lighter stimulation than was needed to activate it before the heavy usage.